Getting started with Cortana skills

 Open Cortana's settings

-If you encounter issues, see Test your Cortana Skill.
+If you have any issues, see Test your Cortana Skill.

-To design the perfect skill, see Skill design principals.
+To design the perfect skill, see Skill design principles.

 To make your skill smart, see Add intelligence to your skill.